An Empirical Study of Testing Practices in Open Source AI Agent Frameworks and Agentic Applications: Background

+Testing has been an integral part of software quality assurance.
+Software testing is typically defined as a process that systematically executes a program or system with the explicit objective of identifying and isolating defects~\citep{myers2006art}.
+The focal point of this process is the Subject Under Test (SUT), which represents the specific software artifact being validated, ranging from atomic units like functions or classes to complex modules and entire services~\citep{meszaros2007xunit}.
+These SUTs are exercised by test functions, also known as test cases, which serve as the atomic units of verification.
+A test function acts as an executable procedure that initializes a specific state or fixture, executes a command on the SUT, and verifies the outcome against specified requirements~\citep{van2008exploring, tao2009introduction}.

-The Arrange-Act-Assert (AAA) pattern is a widely adopted convention for structuring test functions to enhance their readability and maintainability~\citep{wei2022automatically}.
-The pattern divides a test into three distinct phases: arranging the preconditions and inputs, acting on the SUT, and asserting that the outcome meets expectations.
-We adopt AAA as the conceptual framework for analyzing and classifying the testing practices in our study.
+To structure these test functions effectively, developers often employ the Arrange-Act-Assert (AAA) pattern.
+This convention divides a test into three distinct phases: arranging the preconditions and inputs, acting on the SUT, and asserting that the resulting state matches expectations~\citep{wei2022automatically}.
+Within this structure, testing patterns offer recurring solutions to common design challenges.
+For example, Test Doubles (such as mocks and stubs) are frequently used during the arrangement phase to isolate the SUT from external dependencies, ensuring that tests remain deterministic and focused solely on the logic under verification~\citep{zhu2025understanding, meszaros2007xunit}.